alepez/swiftree/README.md

 ### Checking for existence and casting

-You can check if a value is defined
+You can check if a child is defined

 ```cpp
 tree.has("speed");